 This solution proposes to address the following security requirement of KI #9:

-- The 5GS should provide a mechanism that allows the NF Service Producer not to provide service to NF consumers, which are not authorized to access a slice.
+- The 5GS should provide a mechanism that allows the NF Service Producer not to provide service to NF Service Consumers, which are not authorized to access a slice.

-1. Finer granularity for NF Producer’s profile:
+1. Finer granularity for NF Service Producer’s profile:

 The solution gives the option for NF Service Producers to indicate which consumer’s S-NSSAIs are allowed to access which producer’s S-NSSAIs, and by which operations, in its profile.

-2. NFp authorizing NF Consumer’s S-NSSAI:
+2. NFp authorizing NF Service Consumer’s S-NSSAI:

 In this solution, the NF Service Producer is still dependent on NRF to include the validated S-NSSAIs, how NRF validates the NF Service Consumers is not covered in this solution.